-Starting January 1, 2020, a new privacy law, the California Consumer Privacy Act (“CCPA”) will govern how businesses handle the personal information of California residents.
+The California Consumer Privacy Act (“CCPA”) governs how businesses handle the personal information of California residents.
 At Olo, we are committed to our customers’ success, including their compliance efforts with respect to the CCPA.
 We’re here to assist customers by providing privacy and security protections through the Olo platform.

 Olo views the CCPA as yet another opportunity for Olo to strengthen our long-standing commitment to data protection principles and practices.
 Olo maintains a written information security program designed to protect the personal information in Olo’s possession, custody or control, which includes the following safeguards: (a) secure business facilities, data centers, servers, and back-up systems; (b) network, device application, database and platform security; (c) secure transmission, storage and disposal; (d) encryption of personal information at all times while in Olo’s possession, custody or control; (e) encryption of PII in transit; (f) segregating personal information from information of other clients of Olo; and (g) personnel security and integrity.